Mandatory Training for Persons Conducting Research Using Animal Subjects

 In addition to the required basic course, there are three additional courses that must be completed.
 If the information in any of these courses relates to your research, you are required to complete the appropriate course.
 For example, if your research involves mice and rats, you must complete the courses on Working with Mice in Research Settings, Working with Rats in Research Settings and Reducing Pain and Distress in Laboratory Mice and Rats, Basic Course.

 When you have completed the courses, and any applicable optional modules, you will receive a Completion Report.
-The Office of Research Integrity & Assurance (ORIA) will also receive notification that you have completed the course.
+Research Development, Integrity and Assurance (RDIA) will also receive notification that you have completed the course.
 Please print a copy of the completion report for your records, and submit a copy of it with your IACUC research proposal.
-ORSP should already have a copy of the report, however, in the event that the computer system is down, submitting the report with the protocol will facilitate timely review.
+RDIA should already have a copy of the report, however, in the event that the computer system is down, submitting the report with the protocol will facilitate timely review.